-The Investment Policy disclosures in this section relate to investments where the shares are traded on a regulated market and LGIMI holds and can exercise more than 5% of the voting rights.
+The Investment Policy disclosures set out in this section relate to investments where the shares are traded on a regulated market and LGIML held and could exercise more than 5% of the voting rights during 2022.
+This is a standard template in accordance with MIFIDPRU 8.7.